Join for FREE

 [edit] Diet

-The diet includes insects and seeds.
+The diet consists of insects such as ants and seeds, particularly grass seeds.

 [edit] Breeding